 Matej’s PhD project was on comparative biology of native and invasive populations of gobies.
 He joined the lab as a postdoc to study bitterling-mussel coevolution and continued with investigations on alternative life strategies in African annual fishes.
 After a stay at Jason Podrabsky’s lab in Portland State University, OR, USA, Matej took permanent position at the institute.

 Milan studied the effect of invasive species on the bitterling-mussel relationship for his MSc., followed by a PhD.
 (2014) on experimental and field-based investigations into variability and reaction norms in the reproductive allocation of female killifish.
-He then completed a two-year internal postdoctoral fellowship and a short-term stay at CEREEP (with Tom Van Dooren, CNRS France; 2017) that expanded his focus on ecomorphology and energetic constraints in killifish embryos.
+He then completed a two-year internal postdoctoral fellowship, a short-term stay at CEREEP (with Tom Van Dooren, CNRS France; 2017) and six months postdoctoral fellowship in ANU, Canberra, Australia (with Mike Jennions).

 Daniel is based at Universidad de la República in Montevideo, Uruguay, studying Neotropical annual killifishes in the heart of their distribution.